corrode/corrode.github.io/content/blog/iterators/index.md

 J: 1
 ```

+Neat!

-In Python, you would probably stop using list comprehensions at this point and
+In Python, you would probably stop using list comprehensions altogether and
 use the builtin `Counter` for this:

 ```python